babaralijamali/fshredder/README.md

 # File Shredder

-Advanced file shredding tool that remove files completely with no data left using encryption techniques.
+Advanced file shredding tool that deletes files with no data left using encryption techniques.

 ## Features